 One thing to consider when buying granite is cost.
 Because of its hardness, it is labour intensive to quarry and cut.
 This directly affects your pocket and makes it one of the most expensive aggregates around.
 Because of this, gardeners and builders usually use granite as accents or decoration in combination with cheaper ‘filler’ aggregates.

 Most aggregates are made to 10mm, 20mm and 40mm.
 Ballast is different in that it is much courser than other stones.
 Made of predominantly crushed stone (it can also include elements such as burnt clay) this aggregate is perfect for mixing concrete, filling in gaps in hardcore or forming part of a concrete pathway.

 Ballast is available in different types for different needs.
 0-20mm ballast is perfect for sub-base and concrete foundations.
 20mm screened ballast is versatile and can be used on driveways, footpaths, oversite fill as well as sub-bases.
 Raised ballast is reserved for backfill, driveways and binding hardcore.

 Sand is a natural substance derived from quartz.
-Versatile and cost-effective, sand can be found in almost all parts of construction including brick manufacturing, landscaping, concrete and water filtration.
+Versatile and a relatively cheap aggregate, sand can be found in almost all parts of construction including brick manufacturing, landscaping, concrete and water filtration.

 Sand is naturally abundant and easy to package for clients.
 There are various grades of sand with specific uses including soft washed sand for making bricks, concrete sand for cement, sharp sand for block paving and play sand for children’s sandboxes.